EDilleHSC/lobechat-Local/STRUCTURE.md

 ENFORCEMENT
 - Freeze structure for 1–2 days after this commit: no moves, only observations
-- Changes that add runtime or pipeline code to root are disallowed (CI check to follow)
+- Changes that add runtime or pipeline code to root are disallowed (CI guard enforces this)
 - Compatibility shims at root are allowed and must be trivial (forwarders only)

+CI GUARD
+- A GitHub Actions workflow (`.github/workflows/root-guard.yml`) runs on push/PR and executes `scripts/check_root_guard.py` to detect disallowed files in root.
+- To allow an intentional exception, add `# ROOT_EXCEPTION_OK` to the file and open a PR with justification in the description.

 NEXT ACTION
 - This file is the official v1 lock.
 Confirm and we will (optionally) add CI checks and documentation that prevent future root mutations.

+MIGRATION NOTE
+- Files originally located at root that are processing code have been moved into `pipelines/moved_from_root` and `runtime` as part of an initial cleanup.
+See git history for original content.